 An error record consists of a generic header followed by a list of sections with actual error information for the event.
-Each section relates to a particular error device (ex: processor, platform memory, platform PCI Bus, platform ISA Bus etc.), having a section header followed by section body.
-Each of the section error information fields will have an associated validation bit(s), which are part of the section body.
-A unique GUID is associated with each section for identification of the error device type (ex: processor, platform memory, platform PCI bus etc.).
+Each section relates to a particular error device (e.g. processor, platform memory, platform PCI Bus, platform ISA Bus etc.), having a section header followed by section body.